Atropia (film)

-Atropia is a 2025 American war satire film written and directed by Hailey Gates in her feature length debut, and produced by Luca Guadagnino. it stars Alia Shawkat, Callum Turner, Zahra Alzubaidi, Tony Shawkat, Jane Levy, Tim Heidecker, Lola Kirke, and Chloë Sevigny.
-The film follows an aspiring actress working for a military role-playing facility, posing as a fictional country known as Atropia.
+Atropia is a 2025 American war satire film written and directed by Hailey Gates in her feature length debut, and produced by Luca Guadagnino.
+It stars Alia Shawkat, Callum Turner, Zahra Alzubaidi, Tony Shawkat, Jane Levy, Tim Heidecker, Lola Kirke, and Chloë Sevigny.

 Atropia had its world premiere at the 2025 Sundance Film Festival on January 25, 2025, where it received mixed reviews from critics.
 Despite this, it won the Grand Jury Prize in the festival's U.S. Dramatic Competition.
-It’s also scheduled to be released by Vertical on December 12, 2025.
+It was released by Vertical on December 12, 2025.

+Plot

+The film follows an aspiring actress working for a military role-playing facility, posing as a fictional country known as Atropia.